neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 At each moment in time, only one behavior can occur.
 Therefore, each possible behavior is competing with all other behaviors.
 To complicate our analysis, behaviors happen over time.
 And different behaviors occur over different durations/timescales.
 :::

 Lorenz names several complexities that make it difficult to understand the motivation of an animal based on its behavior and even to understand the behavior itself.
-Ritualization, superposition, and learning are examples of behavioral phenomena that become sources of error for determining the motivation of an animal.
+Ritualization, superposition, and learning are examples of behavioral phenomena that become sources of error for defining an ethogram and determining the motivation of an animal.

 ***Q: Review, compare, and synthesize your summaries of: 'ritualization, superposition, and learning' with your group.***